 Many viruses are composed of a nucleic acid core and a capsid.
 For these viruses, the outer capsid surface mediates contact with uninfected cells’ plasma membranes.
 Other viruses are more complex and have an outer phospholipid, cholesterol, glycoprotein, and glycolipid envelope that is derived from virus-modified infected cell membranes.
 Cell nuclear, endoplasmic reticulum, Golgi, or plasma membranes that become parts of the viral envelope have usually been modified during infection by the insertion of virus-encoded glycoproteins, which mediate contact of enveloped virus with uninfected cell surfaces.
 Matrix or tegument proteins may fill the space between the nucleocapsid and the outer envelope of the virus.

 Enveloped viruses are usually sensitive to lipid solvents or detergents that can dissolve the envelope, whereas viruses with protein nucleocapsid exteriors may be somewhat detergent resistant.
-A schematic diagram of ...
+A schematic ...